xiaolei-lab/SIMER/README.md

 **[back to top](#contents)**
 At least you should prepare two datasets: genotypic map and genotype.

-**genotypic map**, SNP map information, the first column is SNP name, the second column is Chromosome ID, the third column is phsical position, the fourth column is REF, the fifth column is ALT
+**genotypic map**, SNP map information, the first column is SNP name, the second column is Chromosome ID, the third column is phsical position, the fourth column is REF, and the fifth column is ALT
-**genotype**, genotype data in **Numeric** format (m * n, m rows and n columns, m is the number of SNPs, n is the number of individuals)
+**genotype**, genotype data in **Numeric** format (m * (2 * n), m rows and n columns, m is the number of SNPs, n is the number of individuals)

 ```r
 input.map <- read.table("map.txt" , head = TRUE)